dssg/hitchhikers-guide/tech-tutorials/legible-good-code/README.md

              47 RETURN_VALUE
 ```

 ### Seriously, the code is for *you*...

 * ...one month from now when you've completely forgotten what the heck `alpha` was...
 * ...or tomorrow when your teammate wonders why all those `3`s are in the database....
-* ...or when your system is on fire at 2am (the witching hour of production systems), you're tired, and your customers
+* ...or when your system is on fire at 2 AM (the witching hour of production systems), you're tired, and your customers
-are calling wondering what the heck is going on over there...
+are calling wondering what the heck is going on over there (why are they awake, anyway?)...
 * ...or when I'm doing code review for you...

 ---